karlcswanson/producer-mic/README.md

 ## Case Design and Construction
 ![outlines](img/outlines.R1.svg)

-The board outline was brought into Adobe Illustrator to work out the geometry of the enclosure.
+The board outline was brought into Adobe Illustrator to work out the case geometry.
 I also created a model in AutoDesk Fusion360.
-My friend Dan, a skilled cabinetmaker, was able to cut a few prototypes out of scrap plastic material using an AVID cnc router.
+My friend Dan, a skilled cabinetmaker, was able to cut a few prototypes out of scrap plastic material using a cnc router.
 Once we had the fit right, it was cut out of wood.

-The hole for the switch and wire are manually drilled using a drill press and a magnet is glued to the inside of the case.
+The hole for the switch and wire are manually drilled and a magnet is glued to the inside of the case.
 The cable is fished in and soldered to the board.
 The board is glued in place.
 The mic is finished!

 The mic worked well during its initial testing, but there was a bit of wind noise.
 I tried out a lav sized deadcat.
 There was a bit of improvement, but it didn't make up for the weird texture.
 I ended up going with a small piece of open cell foam that was locally sourced from the lid of my Pelican case.
 That seemed to resolve the issue.